 If you didn’t make National Insurance contributions or got National Insurance credit before 6 April 2016, the DWP will calculate your state pension under the new rules.
 Every qualifying year adds 1/35th of the full amount of the state pension (£185.15 per week for 2022/2023).

 “Contracting out” was a system that allowed workers to skip out on Additional State Pension by paying a lower rate of National Insurance contributions.

-This resulted in a reduction in the state pension, also known as “contracted out deduction.”
+This resulted in a reduction in the state pension, also known as “contracted out a deduction.”

-That means that if you were contracted out of an Additional State Pension, DWP will consider it when calculating your state pension.
+That means that if you were contracted out of an Additional State Pension, DWP would consider it when calculating your state pension.

 In order to claim your state pension in the UK, you’ll need to apply for it online or by post.

 The first step is to gather the relevant information, including your National Insurance number and date of birth.
 You’ll also need to provide proof of identity and residency in the UK.

 To apply for the state pension online, you’ll need to create an account on the government’s website.

 If you choose to apply by post, you can download a copy of the form from the government’s website.
 You’ll then need to send the application form and supporting documents to the address listed on the form.
 The government will process your application and inform you of their decision.

 If you are approved for a state pension, the government will send you a letter confirming the amount of pension you are entitled to and the date it will start.